-Access to Higher Education Diploma (Science – Part-time)
+Access to Higher Education Diploma (Science) Part-time

 This part time Access to HE Diploma takes two years to complete, attending on one day a week.
 In the first year, you will take the first 10 Units listed below.
 These develop your study skills and introduce you to topics in Biology and Chemistry.
 In the second year, you will complete the remaining 10 Units and you will also be supported through your UCAS application.
-The Diploma is accredited by Open College Network West Midlands.

 The course is suitable for those wishing to progress to the wide range of degrees in the Biology or Chemistry sector, such as Biomedical Science, Genetics, Microbiology, Analytical Chemistry, Materials Chemistry or teaching.
 It is also appropriate for competitive degrees in the Health sector including Paramedicine, Physiotherapy, Midwifery, Pharmacy, or Dental Hygiene and Therapy.

 You should have a GCSE grade 4 in English and/or Mathematics.
 It is possible to take one or the other during your time on the Access to HE Diploma, as an evening class.
 Check the entry requirements of your chosen progression route as some courses will ask for grade 5 in Maths and English or for an additional GCSE, which is often a science subject.
 The College offers an evening class in Biology to fill this need.

 It is desirable if you have a clear idea of the university course that you would like to apply for.

 If you are under 24, and haven’t achieved a Level 3 before, your course can be funded.
 Alternatively, you can apply for an Advanced Learner Loan to pay for your course fees, which you will not have to repay if you progress to University and complete your degree.

 Please check the website of your chosen university for their entry requirements.